 The short and sweet answer: Yes!
 Studies on dog behavior have become prominent, allowing us to understand our dog’s actions and feelings more than ever before.
 The studies have recently concluded that dogs experience an assortment of emotions equal to that of a 2.5-year-old human.
 Those are:

 Dogs cannot, according to science, experience shame, pride, and guilt.
 Dog owners might argue against this, but scientists note that the slinking and discomfort dogs show after being caught doing something mischievous isn’t guilt but rather sadness.
 So dogs definitely have emotions, just like us.
-They get excited when they see us after a long day at work.
-They feel joy when we bring them on a walk.
+They get excited when they see us after a long day at work or feel joy when we bring them on a walk.
 Some can feel fear if they’re caught doing something bad.
-So, of course, dog grief can also be an impactful feeling that dogs deal with.
+So, of course, dog grief can also be an impactful feeling they deal with.

 Do Dogs Grieve?

 Several experts believe that dogs do grieve.
 Like humans, dogs experience sadness and anger, so it’s no surprise that they can feel these emotions strongly when they lose a loved one.

 Dog grief isn’t limited to just their feelings for humans.
 It’s been proven that dogs will mourn for dogs they are close to as well.